olesku/libvmod-marathon/README.md

 ### Description
 ---
-This module dynamically fetches applications from [Marathon](https://mesosphere.github.io/marathon/) and make them accessible as backends in your Varnish VCL.
+This module dynamically fetches applications from Mesosphere [Marathon](https://mesosphere.github.io/marathon/) and makes them available as backends in your Varnish VCL.

-It monitors Marathon's SSE eventbus and ensures that the backends is always kept in a consistent state without requiring to reload Varnish.
+It monitors Marathon's SSE eventbus and makes sure that the backends is always kept in a consistent state without requiring to reload Varnish.

 ### Usage
 ---